uddipan/Udacity_SelfDriving/Project2-TrafficSigns/writeup_template.md

 | Right of way ahead    | Right of way ahead                            |

-The model was able to correctly guess all the traffic signs, which gives an accuracy of 87.5%.
+The model was able to correctly guess all but one of the traffic signs, which gives an accuracy of 87.5%.
 This compares favorably to the accuracy on the test set of 96%.

 ####3.
 Describe how certain the model is when predicting on each of the new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)